chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 ## Config

-We'll also need to make one small change to the Storybook configuration so it notices our recently created stories.
+We'll also need to make one small change to the Storybook configuration to notice our recently created stories.
 Change your configuration file (`.storybook/main.js`) to the following:

 ```diff:title=.storybook/main.js
 module.exports = {